1. Trademark infringement

 Trademark infringement is an increasingly important issue in today's global economy.
 As businesses become more interconnected and rely on the internet to reach customers, the risk of trademark infringement increases.
 Understanding the definition of trademark infringement and the possible consequences of such actions is essential for any business or individual looking to protect their intellectual property.
+If you believe your trademark has been infringed upon, it is important to seek legal advice from a Trademark Attorney in Charlotte NC.
 Trademark infringement is a violation of a trademark owner's exclusive rights to use their mark.
 It occurs when a person or company uses a trademark without permission or authorization from the trademark holder.

 Such unauthorized use can be in the form of a logo, slogan, name, design, symbol, or other distinguishing feature that is associated with the trademark owner.
 In this article, we will explore the definition and consequences of trademark infringement.
 We will discuss how to identify potential infringements and how to protect yourself from becoming a victim of trademark infringement.